- Residence Hall Living

 Residence Services staff teams, individuals, organizations, communities, or groups are eligible to receive this award.

 The award will be based on contributions to establish or engage in creative activity that reflects multicultural values and perspectives, through a one-time event or ongoing effort to enhance diversity education for students or UND Residence Services staff.
-The period of consideration for the award is the 2012-2013 academic year.
+The period of consideration for the award is the current academic year.
 Some examples include, but are not limited to:

 - social justice discussion